If you’re looking for a suitable species of aquarium fish to home in your fish tank, there aren’t many options better than a goldfish.

 The best way to prevent this from happening is to set up a seperate tank for the eggs to safely hatch.
 A spawning mop makes it easier to remove the eggs from your main tank and transfer them to a breeding tank.

 There are numerous reasons why your goldfish may be loitering at the bottom of the tank.
-Some of the most common conditions which can cause this are poor water quality, loud noises, and bad nutrition.
+Some of the most common conditions which can cause this are poor water quality, loud noises, bad nutrition, or they are simply sleeping.

 While goldfish, on the whole, may seem easy to care for, there are a number of factors to take into account during the spawning process.